Anilkumarpilli123/joineazy-dashboard/README.md

 # Role-Based Rendering

 The app uses the Context API (UserContext.jsx) to manage the current user and their role (student or admin).
--> Admin: Can create new assignments and view student submissions.
+- **Admin:** Can create new assignments and view student submissions.
--> Student: Can view assigned tasks, mark them as submitted, and track completion.
+- **Student:** Can view assigned tasks, mark them as submitted, and track completion.

 The App.jsx dynamically renders either the AdminDashboard or StudentDashboard based on the active user role.